Policy Against Harassment and Sex Discrimination

 • An example is a supervisor threatening to terminate, transfer, or demote an employee or student employee if sexual favors are not given or continued.

 2. Hostile Environment Harassment.
-Unwelcome sexualized conduct or non-sexual conduct based on sex that, considering the totality of circumstances, is subjectively and objectively offensive and is so severe or pervasive that it limits or denies a person’s ability to participate in or benefit from the College’s education program or activity, including employment.
+Unwelcome sexualized conduct or non-sexual conduct based on/because of a protected characteristic that, considering the totality of circumstances, is subjectively and objectively offensive and is so severe or pervasive that it limits or denies a person’s ability to participate in or benefit from the College’s education program or activity, including employment.
 Hostile environment harassment includes such conduct that has the purpose or effect of unreasonably interfering with an individual’s performance or creating an intimidating, hostile, or offensive environment.

 • In determining whether conduct constitutes harassment based on sex, sex stereotypes, sex characteristics, pregnancy or related conditions, sexual orientation, gender identity, or gender expression, the totality of the circumstances must be considered in a fact-specific inquiry including consideration of the following: